-Should you be looking to buy a PS5 or Xbox Series X?
+Should you pre-order a PS5 or an Xbox Series X?
 It's a tough one.
-Both Sony and Microsoft's next-generation consoles promise blazing-fast performance, stunning 8K visuals and a slew of must-have launch titles.
+Both Sony and Microsoft's next-generation consoles promise blistering loading times, stunning 4K visuals, 3D sound and a slew of must-have launch titles.

 PS5 vs Xbox Series X: release date